Bharat0014/HGCalDetIDvalidation/README.md

 ```

 ### 4. Visualization with Fireworks

 The Fireworks visualization tool was configured to:

-- Display raw DetIDs interactively.
-- Enable visual verification of the processed data.
+#### Steps to Visualize Raw DetIDs
+1. **Generate the Geometry File**:
+   - Use the following command to create a geometry file for the 2026 tag D110 configuration:
+     ```
+     cmsRun Fireworks/Geometry/python/dumpSimGeometry_cfg.py tag=2026 version=D110
+     ```
+   - This command generates the geometry file: `cmsSimGeom-2026D110.root`.

+2. **Run Fireworks for Visualization**:
+   - Use the generated geometry file and the `step3.root` file to visualize the DetIDs:
+     ```
+     cmsShow --sim-geom-file ../cmsSimGeom-2026D110.root step3.root
+     ```

+This process enables an interactive and detailed inspection of raw DetIDs, ensuring accuracy in the data processing workflow.

 ---